Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Hawaii Stats and Trends

-- When Hawaii piles up more than 374.6 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Rainbow Warriors have turned the ball over five more times (12 total) than the Wolf Pack have forced a turnover (7) this season.
+- This year the Rainbow Warriors have turned the ball over 12 times, five more than the Wolf Pack's takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.